technables/boggle-project/README.md

-# boggle-project
+# A Boggle Game with Ruby on Rails and ReactJs

-this repository includes two projects. one project has API build on Ruby on Rails and another on ReactJs consuming the api for front end
+This repository is the implementation of the popular [Boggle Game] (https://en.wikipedia.org/wiki/Boggle) using api build on [Ruby on Rails](https://rubyonrails.org/) and front-end build using [ReactJs] (https://reactjs.org/)